COVID-19 - Test and Trace Support payment schemes

 Financial support for parents or guardians of children who have to self-isolate

-We are able to provide financial support to qualifying residents on low incomes who are unable to work because their child has either:
+We are able to provide financial support to qualifying residents on low incomes who are unable to work because their child has tested positive for coronavirus.

-Residents who qualify can claim a one-off, lump sum payment of £500 for each period of their child's self-isolation (subject to any income tax payable).
+Residents who qualify can claim a one-off, lump sum payment of £500.

-You may be eligible to apply if you have to take unpaid time off work to look after your child because your child has been asked not to attend their education or childcare setting after being instructed to self-isolate.
+You may be eligible to apply if you have to take unpaid time off work to look after your child because your child has been asked not to attend their education or childcare setting after testing positive for coronavirus.
 There are several qualifying conditions, one of which is that you, and any partner you may have, must not be able to work from home.